zacharesmer/DEF-CON-32-Badge/Readme.md

 - [ ] Use the accelerometer to change the screen rotation
 - [ ] Use the RTC to keep track of the actual date and time
 - [ ] An IrDA messaging app with text instead of drawings
-- [ ] Something to use the speaker, maybe a piano app?
+- [X] Something to use the speaker, maybe a piano app?
 - [ ] Use the SAO port for something
 - [ ] Lots more Neopixel animations
 - [ ] Custom themes--I made a color chooser widget, it's just not used for anything yet
-- [ ] Display images from a file on the screen (I think if you convert them to bitmaps using RGB565 colors, it should be easy to dump them into the framebuf, I just haven't tried yet)
+- [X] Display images from a file on the screen
 - [ ] Decode more IR formats
-- [ ] Make it possible to delete and rename recordings/files/directories from the IR remote app
+- [X] Make it possible to delete and rename recordings/files/directories from the IR remote app
 - [ ] Add a way to display text in other sizes and fonts (this is a solved problem in the russ hughes st7789 driver and micropython nano gui, but I haven't investigated how they did it yet.
 Nano gui is probably most similar because it uses framebufs)
-- [ ] literally any decently usable tools for creating layouts and UIs
+- [ ] literally any decently usable framework for creating layouts and UIs, it's a bit hacked together at the moment
-- [ ] Make a nice interface for apps to opt into manually triggering screen redraws so they can have smoother animations
+- [X] Make a nice interface for apps to opt into manually triggering screen redraws so they can have smoother animations

 # Thank you
 Thanks to Entropic Engineering for making a very cool and fun piece of hardware.
 Additional credit for various helpful things, examples, tutorials, and prior art: